StoreA/mugen/README.md

 # mugen
-Machine Learning Home Lab - Working seamlessly with a local agent through speech and text, and copy paste across devices in local network.
+Machine Hearning Home Lab
+Working seamlessly with a local agent through speech and text, and copy paste across devices in local network.